Wiezien/mastermind/README.md

 # Mastermind Game

-A python version of the well-known Mastermind game.
+A Python version of the well-known Mastermind game.

 The player attempts to guess a 4 digit number.